Matthieutrtr/Bayesian_Introduction_Final_Project/README.md

 # Proportion Estimation

-Final project for Introduction to Bayesian Statistic's cours.
+Final project for Introduction to Bayesian Statistics course.
 The aim of the project is to estimate the proportion $p$ of students who sleep more than 8 hours per night.
-You can find the complete subject on the "Final_Project_Subject.pdf" document.
+You can find the complete subject in the "Final_Project_Subject.pdf" document.

-## Comparaison of 3 models
+## Comparison of 3 models

-2 envisaged priors on the parameter $p \in ]0,1[$ and one uninformative prior
+2 envisaged priors on the parameter $p \in ]0,1[$ and one uninformative prior:

-- Model A : discrete law defined by i | $b_i$ | $\mathbb{P}(p = b_i)$
+- Model A : discrete distribution defined by i | $b_i$ | $\mathbb{P}(p = b_i)$
   :---:|:-------:|:----------------------:
    1  | 0.05  | 0.03